Prompt Engineering Guide

 Limitations of Faithful Chain-of-Thought Reasoning

 • While it is easy to see that the problem-solving stage is faithful, the final answer is a result of directly executing the steps in the reasoning chain.
-The translation stage is still opaque: it is not interpretable how the LM generates a reasoning chain from the question.
+The translation stage is still opaque: it is not interpretable how the LLM generates a reasoning chain from the question.

 • The NL comments in the reasoning chain make it easy to understand the reasoning for the end user, but, empirical results show that NL comments do not make a big difference in terms of performance.